praekeltfoundation/ndoh-jsbox/README.md

 ### Updating Higher Health institution data

-The current latest data is from: 2 November 2020
+The current latest data is from: 23 March 2021

 You can update the list of higher health institutions, given a list of CSV files with that info, by using the following command, followed by updating this README: